smarter-sh/community/contributors/guide/contributor-cheatsheet/README.md

 #### Troubleshooting a Pull Request

-After your PR is proposed, a series of tests are executed by the Kubernetes CI platform, [Prow].
+After your PR is proposed, a series of tests are executed by the Smarter CI platform, [Prow].
 If any of the tests failed, the [k8s-ci-robot][prow] will reply to the PR with links to the failed tests and available logs.

 Pushing new commits to your PR will automatically trigger the tests to re-run.

-Occasionally there can be issues with the Kubernetes CI platform.
+Occasionally there can be issues with the Smarter CI platform.
 These can occur for a wide variety of reasons even if your contribution passes all local tests.
 You can trigger a re-run of the tests with the `/retest` command.